Kissimmee in Osceola County, Florida — The American South (South Atlantic)

 — Pioneer Village at Shingle Creek —

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Cattleman’s Barn (a few steps from this marker); A Working Yard (within shouting distance of this marker); Raymond V. Lanier: A Progressive Farmer (within shouting distance of this marker); Lanier Legacy (within shouting distance of this marker); Cow Camps (about 300 feet away, measured in a direct line); Radcliffe Cadman Bros.
-Packing House (about 300 feet away); Cadman Kitchen (about 400 feet away); Bunk House (about 400 feet away).
+Community-Centered Schools (a few steps from this marker); A British Officer Finds Paradise in Florida (a few steps from this marker); Discover Frontier Communities (a few steps from this marker); Bunk House (a few steps from this marker); Cadman Kitchen (a few steps from this marker); Congregations (within shouting distance of this marker); Ranch House (within shouting distance of this marker); Radcliffe Cadman Bros.
+Packing House (within shouting distance of this marker).
 Touch for a list and map of all markers in Kissimmee.

 Credits.
 This page was last revised on August 22, 2022.
 It was originally submitted on August 22, 2022, by Brandon D Cross of Flagler Beach, Florida.
 This page has been viewed 112 times since then and 52 times this year.
 Photos: 1, 2, 3, 4. submitted on August 22, 2022, by Brandon D Cross of Flagler Beach, Florida. • Bernard Fisher was the editor who published this page.